bittersweet/ikbenbitterzoet.com/_posts/2010-08-30-using-hoptoad-with-ruby-1.9.2.markdown

 ---
 layout: post
 title: Using Hoptoad with Ruby 1.9.2
-intro: How to get hoptoad_notifier to work in Ruby 1.9.2
 ---

 The hoptoad_notifier gem is not updated to work with Ruby 1.9.2 yet, the